 Assets America® will arrange financing for commercial projects starting at $5 million, with no upper limit.
 We invite you to contact us for more information about our complete financial services.

 We can help finance the purchase or renovation of an industrial or warehouse property through our network of private investors and banks.
 For the best in commercial real estate financing, Assets America® is the smart choice.

 What are the different types of leases?

 Gross leases include full service, modified, and industrial gross.
 You can also choose a single-, double-, or triple-net lease.
 See our Net Leases (Single, Double, Triple) | Complete Guide.

 What are the advantages to an industrial gross lease?

 An industrial gross lease gives landlords some protection against rising expenses through the use of base-year caps.
 Therefore, landlords can pass certain expenses to tenants and keep others.
-Truthfully, tenants benefit from the services that the landlord provides.
+Tenants benefit from the services that the landlord provides.

 What does the landlord pay in an IG lease?